 plural deploy --commit "installed console"

 Once the deploy finishes, it will output the url that the console has been deployed to.
 Navigate to that url and it will show a login screen that looks like this:

-The Plural console comes with interactive runbooks that serve as guided tutorials for advanced operations on Plural applications.
+The features in this section can be used to manage applications.
+As an example, select applications have interactive runbooks that serve as guided tutorials for advanced operations on Plural applications.